Frijol/climate-change/GLOSSARY.md

 ## run-of-the-river
 Hydropower which uses natural flow and elevation drop of water rather than a dam

+## salinization
+Salt accumulation in soil and groundwater, which interferes with the ability for plants to grow [Diamond, 35][Diamond]

 ## saline seep
 Salty water which builds up in an uphill area travels through the soil and comes out downhill and distant.
 [Diamond, 36][Diamond]